MOOI-Project-UvA/rule-editor/README.md

 Once you have selected the relevant sources for your task, you can go to the next step by clicking  the **Interpret sources** tab.

-In the production version, you can click on the **continue** button to get to the interpretation screen, or on the **back** button.
-In preview version of the software, the only way to navigate between screens is by using the tabs at the top of the page.
+The only way to navigate between screens is by using the tabs at the top of the page.

 ### Interpret sources (step 3)

-#### Preview version

 The interpretation screen consists of four main panes:
 - **Source pane:** Contains the selected sources.